MarkDOlsen/Star-Traders-Character-Sheet/README.md

 #### TO DO
 1. Rename the repo to something like "Mark's Fate TTRPG Tools"
-2. Fix spelling, grammar, missing parenthesis, etc.
-3. Lines and Veils submission form
+2. Lines and Veils submission form
-4. Additional trackers and tools
+3. Additional trackers and tools

 ---